Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'register', the resource 'custom claim verification rule', and the scope 'in local runtime state without editing tracked repo config', distinguishing it from siblings that modify persistent config.
+The description uses specific verb 'register' and resource 'custom claim verification rule', and clearly states the scope 'in local runtime state without editing tracked repo config'.
+This distinguishes it from siblings like 'verify_claim' (verifies) and 'satisfy_gate' (satisfies), as well as 'require_evidence_for_claim' (enforces).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.